shoujunfeng/mystars/README.md

 *   [williamyang1991/Rerender\_A\_Video](https://github.com/williamyang1991/Rerender_A_Video) - \[SIGGRAPH Asia 2023] Rerender A Video: Zero-Shot Text-Guided Video-to-Video Translation

 *   [sanchit-gandhi/whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) - JAX implementation of OpenAI's Whisper model for up to 70x speed-up on TPU.

-*   [dream80/roop\_colab](https://github.com/dream80/roop_colab) - Single picture, one click, video face swap!
-Use Colab scripts, no need to burn the graphics card, no need to go to the sauna!

 *   [mshumer/gpt-prompt-engineer](https://github.com/mshumer/gpt-prompt-engineer) -